Daily Update on Novel Coronavirus (COVID-19)

 • If you are having a medical emergency, call 9-1-1 or go to the hospital.

-• If you are having symptoms of COVID-19, call your health care provider.
+• If you are having even mild symptoms of COVID-19, call your health care provider.

 Keep a List of Your Close Contacts